edologgerbird/github-notifs-telebot/README.md

 ## About The Project

 This project adds Telegram notification capabilities for GitHub Actions.
-By following the usage instructions, users can set-up notifications in their respective Telegram groups for notifications regarding GitHub Issues, Push commits, Pull requests and PR review comments.
+By following the usage instructions, users can set-up notifications in their respective Telegram groups regarding GitHub Issues, Push commits, Pull requests and PR review comments.

 <img src="images/sample.png" alt="Logo" width=500>